Breathing Is Information: A Practical Menu for Daily Regulation

 Breathe, there is no life without letting go.
 Transformation is the answer.

-A daily practice of breathing – Breathing practice is especially worth considering if you’re the kind of person who finds meditation difficult.
-You don’t have to stick to the same practice each time.
-Play around.
-Listen to your body.
-Experiment.
-I’m sure that, within a few days, you’ll find a technique that works for you.
+A daily practice of breathing – If seated meditation feels hard, start with breath.
+You don’t have to use the same technique every time.
+Experiment and listen to your body.
 Aim to do at least one of these practices every day.
-Even one minute per day of focused, intentional breathing can make a big difference.
-Try one of the breathing techniques I outline below.
+Even one minute of focused, intentional breathing can make a noticeable difference.

 BREATHING MENU & VIDEOS